cashfree/cashfree-magento/Readme.md

 Please try clearing your Magento Cache from your admin panel (System -> Cache Management) if you are experiencing any issues.

+### Note:
-### Note: This installation work only in Magento 2.x.
+- This installation work only in Magento 2.x.
+- For Magento 1.9 please download `master-1.9` branch